ramirit0/book-recommendation-engine/README.md

 # Welcome to my Book Recommendation Project

-Reading has been a lifelong passion of mine, and during my senior year of college, I took a step further to intertwine my love for books with my growing interest in data science.
+Reading has been a lifelong passion of mine, and during my senior year of college, I took a step further to intertwine my interest in books with my growing interest in data science.
 What started as a part-time job at one of my favorite bookstores turned into an opportunity to bridge the gap between two of my greatest passions.

 I have created the BookRecommender project to showcase my skills as an aspiring data analyst while combining my expertise in data science with my profound knowledge of literature.